mattcousineau/patches-ohoulihan/README.md

 (complete 10 min) -replace placeholder name negotiation logic with above

--efficiency tasks (need to improve the checksum creation.
+(completed 20 min) -efficiency tasks (need to improve the checksum creation.
 I/O is slooowwwwww

 -ability to select URL or FTP and add FTP processing